Essenceia/AES/README.md

 - `aes_enc_key_o.txt` key at the last round of the encryption

-By default these files should be populated with 10 unique test vectors so there is no need to run the golden model.
+By default these files should be populated with 10 unique test vectors so there is no requirement for users to run the model.

 #### Generating new test vectors